koaning/human-learn/README.md

 #### Fish

 The fish market dataset is also hosted in this library.
 The goal of this dataset is to predict the weight of fish.
+However, it can also be turned into a classification problem by predicting the species.